anilzen/MathQuantum/content/fellowship/postdoc.md

 title: Postdoctoral Fellowships
 summary: Details of postdoctoral fellowships.
 ---
-We are seeking to fill up to 3 postdoc positions in Summer/Fall 2025, one project-specific and two independent.
+We are seeking to fill up to 1 independent postdoc position in Summer/Fall 2026.
-Details about these can be found [here](https://www.mathjobs.org/jobs/list/25094) and [here](https://www.mathjobs.org/jobs/list/25095), respectively.
-Candidates may apply directly through those listings or through the application form linked in the [Apply](/apply/) page.
+Details about the position and application portal can be found at the [UMD job posting](https://umd.wd1.myworkdayjobs.com/en-US/UMCP/job/Post-Doctoral-Associate_JR102821).

 ## Benefits
 Postdoc fellowships last a minimum of 1 year and a maximum of 3 years.